/*

 • Remote Monitoring and Management (RMM) Tools: RMM tools can be invaluable for proactively monitoring and managing the security posture of devices and systems within the ecosystem.
 To best define RMM, it’s a powerful tool that can automatically watch for incidents, and grant fast access to your trusted advisors managing your technology stack.

 • Security Information and Event Management (SIEM) Systems: SIEM systems can collect and analyze security logs from various sources to detect and respond to threats in real-time.
-These systems can be found at larger, more mature companies with in-house cybersecurity staff.
+These systems are found at large mature companies with in-house cybersecurity staff.
 They are increasingly offered as a hosted service.

 Cybersecurity Insurance as a Risk Mitigation Tool: